Uma Shankar Singh (Uttar Pradesh politician): Political career

 Umashankar Singh contested the Uttar Pradesh Assembly Election in 2017 as a Bahujan Samaj Party candidate and defeated his close contestant Ram Iqbal Singh from Bharatiya Janata Party with a margin of 33,887 votes.

 He won the 2012 Assembly election against Sangram Singh Yadav by a large margin.

 As a Social Worker

 He is one of the most famous politicians of Ballia, most followed politician in U.P.
 Eastern region, people love him, call him garibon ka messiah.
-He has contributed a lot to society, in February 2016 he organized group marriages of 351 Hindu, Muslim couples which in itself is a record.
+He has contributed a lot to society, in February 2016 he organized group marriages of 351 Hindu, Muslim people which in itself is a record.
+He helps poor people who can't make their child marry, he makes the marriage as a festival of Rasara (Celebrated in Nath Baba Mandir).

 Since 1 January 2017, MLA Umashankar Singh started free 40 wi-fi hotspots for the public to use, all free of cost in Rasra, Ballia constituency.